GravityPDF/gravity-pdf-documentation/docs/v6/templates/certificates/charlie.md

 ## Recommended Font

-*Open Sans L Li Sb Sbi*, or Open Sans for short, is a free sans serif typeface created by Steve Matteson from Ascender Corp.
+[*Open Sans L Li Sb Sbi*, or Open Sans for short](https://fonts.google.com/specimen/Open+Sans), is a free sans serif typeface created by Steve Matteson from Ascender Corp.
 It is highly legible and includes characters for Latin, Greek and Cyrillic alphabets.
 The font works best at 16pt when using A4 or Letter paper.
-Set the PDF font and size in the [Appearance tab](../../users/setup-pdf.md#appearance-tab).
+Set the PDF font and size in the [Appearance tab](../../users/setup-pdf.md#appearance-section).

+### Other Fonts

+_Charlie_ [makes use of the open source font Lora](https://fonts.google.com/specimen/Lora) for the [Title](#title-3), [Subtitle](#subtitle-4), and [Awardee Name](#awardee-name-6), and this font cannot be changed via the UI.

 ## Viewing PDF